Paras-245/notes/dsa with cpp/10_Array Problems.md

 3. [Find duplicates](https://www.codingninjas.com/codestudio/problem-details/duplicate-in-array_893397): there are 1 to n -1 elements and from which one occuring twice vector is dynamic array
-- we first take xor of elements and then take xor with (1 to  n -1) then only duplicate will be left
+- we first take xor of elements and then take xor with (1 to  n -1) then only duplicate will be left Homework : 442.Find al duplicates in an array
+4.